Tanmaykesarwani20/Notes-Search-app/README.md

     replace query with search keyword

-Note - all the operation works only if you are authorized and all the operation works if the notes owner is login user.
+Note - all the operation works only if you are authorized and all the operation works if the notes owner is login user."# Notes-Search-app"